zhoupgit/grafana/docs/sources/upgrade-guide/upgrade-v10.0/index.md

 ---
-description: Upgrade to Grafana v10.0
+description: Guide for upgrading to Grafana v10.0
 keywords:
   - grafana
   - configuration